dan-fritchman/Thesis/content.md

 The Hdl21 schematic system accordingly includes a web-stack graphical editor.
 It runs in three primary contexts:

-- (1) as a standalone desktop application,
+1. As a standalone desktop application,
-- (2) as an extension to the popular IDE VsCode, and
+2. As an extension to the popular IDE VsCode, and
-- (3) as a web application.
+3. As a web application.

 Figure~\ref{fig:schematic-system} outlines the overall system.
 The IDE platform is pictured in Figure~\ref{fig:schematic-vscode}.